 The other day I got my car stuck in the snow.
 I sat in my car feeling helpless while I hit the gas as hard as I could in reverse.
-The only thing moving were my tires and all I could hear was the sound of them spinning and spinning in place while my engine sounded like it was going to blow up in smoke!
+The only thing moving was my tires and all I could hear was the sound of them spinning and spinning in place while my engine sounded like it was going to blow up in smoke!

 I couldn’t believe it was happening.
 And to top things off, I was going to be late for an appointment.